goatslacker/alt/README.md

 `bootstrap :: String -> undefined`

-Bootstrapping can only be done once, and usually is best to do when initializing your application.
-The `alt.bootstrap()` function takes in a snapshot you've saved and reloads all the state with that snapshot, no events will be emitted to your components during this process, so again, it's best to do this on init before the view has even rendered.
+Bootstrapping can be done as many times as you wish, but it is common to use when initializing your application.
+The `alt.bootstrap()` function takes in a snapshot (JSON string) you've saved and reloads all the state with that snapshot, no events will be emitted to your components during this process, so again, it's best to do this on init before the view has even rendered.
+If you need to emit a change event, you can use `this.emitChange` inside of your `bootstrap` life cycle method.

 Bootstrap is great if you're running an isomorphic app, or if you're persisting state to localstorage and then retrieving it on init later on.
 You can save a snapshot on the server side, send it down, and then bootstrap it back on the client.